Mahmoud-Elbattah/Logistic-Regression-Algorithm/README.md

 # Logistic-Regression-Algorithm
-This repository implements the machine learning classificatio algorithm of Logisitic Regression from scratch.
+This repository implements the machine learning classification algorithm of Logisitic Regression from scratch.
 The model is trained to for a mult-class classification task.
 Acknowledgement:
 The machine learning course provided by Prof. Adnrew Ng on Coursera helped the author to understand how to implement the Logistic Regression algorithm.